WHY YOU NEED A RUG IN YOUR LIFE

 Entryway rugs are a great way to make your visitors and guests feel welcome.

-Most of the time, common are rules bar tenants from placing welcome mats outside their door.
+Most of the time, tenants can be barred from placing welcome mats outside their door.
 But you can certainly put a small rug that says “Welcome” just inside your door.
 Such a rug can serve as a nice way to greet guests as they enter your home.
 While also giving them a convenient means to wipe their shoes, which helps keep your home clean.

 Do you panic every time your precious little one falls whilst practicing their new walking skills?
 A rug could offer you the perfect landing cushion, protecting delicate heads, knees and hands during this most important phase of their lives.